SATAY-LL/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

     Visualization of the genomic dataset can be done using ([**IGV**](<https://software.broadinstitute.org/software/igv/home>)) (Windows, Linux, Mac) or SAMtools’ tview function.
     Also ([**sambamba**](<https://lomereiter.github.io/sambamba/>)) (Linux, Mac) can be used, especially for sorting and indexing the bam files.

-7. Creating transposon insertion maps for the genome (see <https://sites.google.com/site/satayusers/>) and comparison essential genes between different genetic backgrounds using Venn diagrams, customized software needs to be created.
+7. Creating transposon insertion maps for the genome (see the [satay users website](<https://sites.google.com/site/satayusers/>)) and comparison essential genes between different genetic backgrounds using Venn diagrams, customized software needs to be created.

 ### 0. Initializing

 The next steps are not obligatory, but might help in organizing the data.
-The bold printed commands are put so that they can be copied directly to the bash (note to modify the respective paths on your own machine).
+The **bold** printed commands are put so that they can be copied directly to the bash.
+(Note to modify the respective paths on your own machine in this Initialization step).
+If the paths below are correctly defined, the boldface commands defined in the different processing steps can be literally copied and pasted in the bash.

-1. Create an empty folder
+1. Create an empty folder.

-2. Add the .fastq file (and unzip if necessary).
+2. Add the .fastq file to the folder (and unzip if necessary).

 3. Add the following empty folders for the outcomes of the different processing steps: